-In our Young Guns program, we typically get asked how often teens should be lifting weights each week.
+We typically get asked how often teens should be lifting weights each week.
 How much is too much and what are the pros and cons of weekly sessions?

 There’s a number of considerations here – are there training sessions and games for other sports in the weekly schedule?
 What’s the goal of training – improving movement or building strength?

 First point: if strength training is added to benefit their main sport, it makes no sense to train so frequently that it leaves you tired for your main pursuit.
 This is something that is best decided in consultation with our trainers to figure out how often, as well as when, training can be best utilised.